Houston - A City With Energy!

 St. Luke’s in the Texas Medical Center

-St. Luke’s Episcopal Health System’s flagship hospital — St. Luke’s Episcopal Hospital — is located within the Texas Medical Center, the largest medical center in the world.
-Founded in 1945, TMC has prospered over the past 65 years and is now comprised of almost 50-member institutions, including SLEHS and other hospitals, health systems and specialty-medical institutions as well as medical, nursing, dental, pharmacy and public health schools.
+St. Luke’s Health System’s flagship hospital — St. Luke’s Medical Center — is located within the Texas Medical Center, the largest medical center in the world.
+Founded in 1945, TMC has prospered over the past 65 years and is now comprised of almost 50-member institutions, including SLHS and other hospitals, health systems and specialty-medical institutions as well as medical, nursing, dental, pharmacy and public health schools.
 TMC is internationally recognized as a community for healing, education, and research, and, collectively, TMC-affiliated hospitals are represented in all 19 categories of adult care and 10 pediatric care specialties in the US News & World Report annual survey of America’s best hospitals.

 Encompassing over 1,000 acres, TMC is larger than downtown Dallas and ranks as the 12th largest business district in the U.S. It averages 160,000 daily visitors, and the hospitals within TMC accounted for six million annual patient visits in 2010, including 18,000 international patients.
 More heart surgeries are performed annually on TMC grounds than anywhere else in the world.